hyeonahkimm/hyeonahkimm.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *Dec 2024:* Google Conference Scholarship for NeurIPS 2024 (1st author of Genetic-guided GFlowNets for Sample Efficient Molecular Optimization)
-- *Nov 2024:* KAIAT 2024 best paper (1st author of A Neural Separation Algorithm for the Rounded Capacity Inequalities)
+- *Nov 2024:* KAIST 2024 best paper (1st author of A Neural Separation Algorithm for the Rounded Capacity Inequalities)
 <!-- - *Feb 2015* Summa Cum Laude  -->

 # 📖 Educations